 Generic Name: acetaminophen / caffeine

-Note: This page contains information about the side effects of acetaminophen / caffeine.
-Some of the dosage forms included on this document may not apply to the brand name Headache Relief.
+Note: This document contains side effect information about acetaminophen / caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name Headache Relief.

 For the Consumer

 Applies to acetaminophen / caffeine: oral capsule, oral tablet